adamgreig/ledeaf/README.md

 * is drawn from scratch in KiCad
 * uses the attaching bolts for electrical contact, instead of spring contacts
-* only requires the front acrylic sheet
+* only requires one acrylic sheet per triangle
 * all LEDs on each panel are driven by the same input data

 [@GeekMomProjects]: https://twitter.com/GeekMomProjects/status/1269671840512794624